-PLEASE NOTE: As of October 24, Norwich University reports one active case of COVID-19.
-The cumulative total of positive cases is seven to date.
-As a precautionary measure during the COVID-19 pandemic, the Norwich campus is closed to the public for the foreseeable future to include all buildings, fields and tracks.
+PLEASE NOTE: In the abundance of caution and for the health and safety of the Norwich and central Vermont community, the Norwich campus is closed to the public for the foreseeable future to include all buildings, fields and tracks.
 Thank you for your understanding.

 An increasing number of students, parents, family members, and others have been contacting me, and Provost Dr. Sandra Affenito, for assistance on a wide range of topics.
 Given the pace of our daily meeting schedules and large volume of emails, these messages are not always answered as quickly as would be the case if sent directly to the responsible office.